Persuade Be Convincing

 Section ThreeChoose a Strategy

 Current Persuasion Research

-The ancient Greeks do not have the last word when it comes to persuasion.
-Research in social psychology reveals a variety of techniques that are specific to our culture and time.
-Some of the best work has been done by Robert Cialdini, Regents’ Professor Emeritus of Psychology and Marketing at Arizona State University.
-Cialdini’s basic point is that people are persuaded when messages connect with their motivations, and his conclusions are supported by decades of careful psychological experiments.
-His best-selling book, Influence: The Psychology of Persuasion, presents these six ideas:
+The ancient Greeks do not have the last word on persuasion.
+Social psychology research reveals a variety of techniques specific to our culture and time.
+Robert Cialdini, Regents’ Professor Emeritus of Psychology and Marketing at Arizona State University, is famous for his work on persuasion and influence.
+He posits that people are persuaded when messages connect with their motivations and when they do not feel manipulated.

 People will be more inclined to do something if they pre-commit to do it.
 In a 1987 experiment by social scientist Anthony Greenwald, potential voters were contacted and pre-committed to vote the following day at the election.
 Of that pool, 86.7% did vote, whereas only 61.5% of the general population (not contacted or pre-committed) turned out.
-Something as simple as scheduling a meeting can gain your audience’s pre-commitment.
+Something as simple as getting your audience to commit to attending a meeting can predispose your audience to accept your call to action.

 “I’m glad you see the need to do something for Sarah.
 Are you okay if we schedule a time to meet with the compensation team this Friday?”

 Any powerful tool can have a downside, however.
 In your own decision making, guard against what’s called “escalation of commitment” or commitment bias.
 This fallacy is manifested by continued investment of time, energy, and money in failing projects (i.e., throwing good money after bad).